Wal-Mart Stores, Inc. v. Dukes

 Wal-Mart v.
-Dukes, 564 U.S. 338 (2011), was a United States Supreme Court case in which the Court ruled that a group of roughly 1.5 million women could not be certified as a valid class of plaintiffs in a class-action lawsuit for employment discrimination against Walmart.
+Dukes, 564 U.S. 338 (2011), was a United States Supreme Court case in which the Court ruled that a group of roughly 1.5 million women could not be certified as a valid class of plaintiffs in a class action for employment discrimination against Walmart.
 Lead plaintiff Betty Dukes, a Walmart employee, and others alleged gender discrimination in pay and promotion policies and practices in Walmart stores.

-The Court agreed to hear argument on whether Federal Rule of Civil Procedure, Rule 23(b)(2), which provides for class-actions if the defendant's actions make injunctive relief appropriate, can be used to file a class action that demands monetary damages.
+The Court agreed to hear argument on whether Rule 23(b)(2) of the Federal Rules of Civil Procedure which provides for class actions if the defendant's actions make injunctive relief appropriate, can be used to file a class action that demands monetary damages.
 The Court also asked the parties to argue whether the class meets the traditional requirements of numerosity, commonality, typicality, and adequacy of representation.

 The Supreme Court ruled unanimously that the class should not be certified in its current form but was only 5–4 on why so and whether the class could continue in a different form.

 Background

-In 2000, Betty Dukes, a 54-year-old Walmart worker in California, claimed sex discrimination.
+In 2000, Betty Dukes, a 54-year-old Walmart worker in Pittsburg, California, claimed sex discrimination.
 Despite six years of work and positive performance reviews, she was denied the training she needed to advance to a higher salaried position.
 Walmart argued that Dukes clashed with a female Walmart supervisor and was disciplined for admittedly returning late from lunch breaks.

-In June 2001, the lawsuit began in US District Court in San Francisco.
+In June 2001, the lawsuit began in a federal district court in San Francisco.
 The plaintiffs sought to represent 1.6 million women, including women who were currently working or who had previously worked in a Walmart store since December 26, 1998.

 Federal District Court

-In June 2004, the federal district judge, Martin Jenkins, ruled in favor of class certification under the Federal Rules of Civil Procedure 23(b)(2).
+In June 2004, the federal district judge, Martin Jenkins, ruled in favor of class certification under Rule 23(b)(2) of the Federal Rules of Civil Procedure.
 Walmart appealed the decision.